The National Flag - Taegeukgi

 Prime Minister's Biographytable for Prime Minister's Biography

-1971.2 Graduated from the Department of Economics, Seoul National University
+Graduated from Department of Sociology, Seoul National University

 Prime Minister's Biographytable for Prime Minister's Biography